luizalabs/ramos/docs/mixins.md

 SingletonCreateMixin
 --------------------

-Then inherited class will return always the same instance of the backend in every call of `create`.
+The inherited class will return always the same instance of the backend in every call of `create`.